-Projected Revenue, Losses, and Net I through Q2 2016 under the Capital C
+rojected Revenue, Losses, and Net Income Bef under the DFAST rules in the Supervis

-Consolidated Parent (COFC)
+· Conso lidated Parent (COFC)

 \$ in Billions % of Average Assets

-Pre-Provision Net Revenue 17.1 6.2%
+Pre-Provision Net Revenue 18.7 6.5%

-Other Revenue Less 0.0 0.0%
+Other Revenue 0.0 0.0%

+Less

-Provisions 18.4 6.6%
+Provisions 20.1 7.0%

-Realized Losses/(Gains) on Securities 0.2 0.1%
+Realized Losses/(Gains) on Securities AFS 0.4 0.1%

 Trading and Counterparty Losses 0.0 0.0%

-Other Losses/(Gains) Equals 0.0 0.0%
+Other Losses/(Gains) 0.0 0.0%

+Equals

-Net Income before Taxes (1.5) (0.5)%
+Net Income before Taxes (1.8) (0.6)%

 Memo items

-Other comprehensive income (0.3) (0.1)%
+Other comprehensive income (0.2) (0.1)%

-Other effects on capital Q4 2014 Q4 2015
+Other effects on capital Actual 2014:Q3 2016:Q4

-AOCI included in capital calculation (0.5) (0.7)
+AOCI included in capital calculation (0.1) (0.4)

-1) Expressed on a 9-quarter cumulative basis as a percentage of average assets over the same time period.

-2) Pre-provision net revenue includes stress adjustments for operational risk events, and expenses including mortgage representation and warranty and real estate held for sale.

-3) Other revenue includes one-time income and expense items not included in pre-provision net revenue.

-4) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA) and incremental default losses and losses arising from the counterparty default scenario component applied to derivatives, securities lending, and repurchase agreement activities.

-5) As an Advanced Approaches BHC under the new capital framework, accumulated other comprehensive income (AOCI) is included in calculations of regulatory capital subject to the transition provisions.
-Other comprehensive income includes incremental unrealized losses/ gains on Available For Sale securities.

-6) 20 percent of AOCI is included in capital calculations for 2014, 40 percent of AOCI is included in capital calculations for 2015 and 60 percent of AOCI is included in capital calculations for 2016.
+- 1) Expressed on a 9-quarter cumulative basis as a percentage of average assets over the same time period. - Pre-provision net revenue includes stress adjustments for operational risk events, and expenses including mortgage representation and warranty and real estate held for sale. - 3) Other revenue includes one-time income and expense items not included in pre-provision net revenue. - 4) Trading and counterparty losses include mark-to-market losses, changes in credit valuation adjustments (CVA) and incremental default losses and losses arising from the counterparty default scenario component applied to derivatives, securities lending, and repurchase agreement activities. - 5) As an Advanced Approaches BHC under the new capital framework, accumulated other comprehensive income (AOCI) is included in calculations of regulatory capital subject to the transition provisions.
+Other comprehensive income includes incremental unrealized losses/gains on Available For Sale securities. - 6) 20 percent of AOCI is included in capital calculations for 2014, 40 percent of AOCI is included in capital calculations for 2015 and 60 percent of AOCI is included in capital calculations for 2016.

+Projected Loan Losses by Type of Loan for Q4 2014 through Q4 2016 under the DFAST rules in the Supervisory Severely Adverse Scenario

 Consolidated Parent (COFC)

 \$ in Billions % of Avg.
 Portfolio Balance

 Loan Losses

-First Lien Mortgages, Domestic 0.1 0.5%
+First Lien Mortgages, Domestic 0.1 0.4%

-Junior Liens and HELOCs, Domestic 0.1 3.9%
+Junior Liens and HELOCs, Domestic 0.1 4.9%

-Commercial and Industrial 1.1 5.1%
+Commercial and Industrial 1.0 4.6%

-Commercial Real Estate, Domestic 0.6 2.6%
+Commercial Real Estate, Domestic 0.5 2.3%

-Credit Cards 12.2 18.0%
+Credit Cards 12.3 16.3%

-Other Consumer 1.7 5.5%
+Other Consumer 2.2 5.8%

-Other Loans 0.2 1.8%
+Other Loans 0.2 1.7%

-Total Loan Losses 16.0 8.7%
+Total Loan Losses 16.5 8.3%